|

 Q: Do students need

-Microsoft Word, are any special
+to install Microsoft Word, are any special

 Word settings required, and can Microsoft Office 365 be used? |